ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### Kademlia Distributed Hash Table (DHT)

 IPFS uses Kademlia, a <VueCustomTooltip label="A decentralized data store that maps data based on key-value pairs." underlined multiline is-left>Distributed Hash Table (DHT)</VueCustomTooltip> designed for decentralized peer-to-peer computer networks.
 Kademlia is used to map what the user is looking for to the peer that is storing the matching content.
 The Kademlia DHT can be thought of as a large table distributed across many nodes that stores information on who has what data, and where that data might be located.
-The Kademlia DHT provides IPFS with:

-- A catalog and a navigation system for data on the IPFS network
-- Logic for handling undialable peers
-- Logic for refreshing the list of peers
-- Logic for dropping peers from the DHT if they are inactive or not offline

 :::callout
 **Learn more**